 If you want to do a pregnancy test on your own, you can buy a home pregnancy test, which measures the amount of hCG in your urine.
 Urine tests can’t detect hCG until about two weeks after conception, so doctors recommend you don’t try a home pregnancy test until the first day of your missed period.
 The later you wait, the more likely the test is to be accurate.
 If you are pregnant, the level of hCG in your system builds up with each passing day.

 If you take the pregnancy test too early (i.e., before the first day of your missed period) or don’t follow the instructions that come with the test, it is possible to get a negative result even if you are pregnant.
-A urine test doesn’t work until the first day of your missed period or later, and has a set of instructions you need to follow carefully.
+Most urine tests don’t work until the first day of your missed period or later, and have a set of instructions you need to follow carefully.
+Some pregnancy tests, such as the Clear Blue First Response, are sensitive enough to detect hCG up to foiur to five days before your period is missed.
 If you get a negative result, wait a week and perform another test, just to be sure.